Do you wish to trick your Petunias into producing more vibrant blooms instead of seeds?

-But better not to pull off the dead flowers of Petunias as they give a shock to the plant’s stem and root and may pull an entire trail of the plant.
+But it is better not to pull off Petunias’s dead flowers as they shock the plant’s stem and root and may pull an entire trail of the plant.

 How To Deadhead Petunias?

-Deadhead sounds like a simple thing, but a small mistake can affect the plant’s entire life, so you should be as careful as possible.
+Deadhead sounds simple, but a small mistake can affect the plant’s life, so you should be as careful as possible.